This Day In Music: April 4

 April 4, 1932 ~ Label executive, producer Clive Davis born in Brooklyn, New York, USA ~ Renowned music industry executive.
 Held executive positions at labels such as Columbia Records, Arista Records, RCA Music Group, BMG.
 Has signed, managed, produced artists such as Janis Joplin, Santana, Bruce Springsteen, Chicago, Billy Joel, Blood Sweat & Tears, Loggins & Messina, Aerosmith, Pink Floyd, Westlife.
 Especially noted for advancing the career of Whitney Houston

 April 4, 1928 ~ Szymon Bachorz, commonly known as violinist Simón Bajour, born in Nasielsk, Poland ~ Member of Astor Piazzolla's backing unit First Quinteto alongside Jaime Gosis, Kicho Diaz and Horacio Malvicino, appearing on Adiós Nonino.
-Also worked with Osvaldo Pugliese, the Teatro Colón, Bajour-Antognazzi, and others ~ Bachórz passed away in 2005
+Also worked with Osvaldo Pugliese, the Teatro Colón, and Bajour-Antognazzi ~ Bachórz passed away in 2005

 April 4, 1924 ~ Violinist, conductor Victor Feldbrill born in Toronto, Canada ~ Violinist with the Toronto Symphony Orchestra from 1949 through 1956.
 Principal conductor of the Winnipeg Symphony Orchestra from 1958 through 1968.
 Resident conductor of the Toronto Symphony Orchestra from 1973 through 1978.
 Founded the Toronto Symphony Youth Orchestra in 1974, serving as its conductor through 1978 ~ Feldbrill passed away in 2020

 April 4, 1913 ~ McKinley Morganfield, commonly known as blues singer, guitarist Muddy Waters born in Rolling Fork, Mississippi, USA ~ Iconic blues artist active since the 1930s.
 Best known to rock audiences for electrifying the blues, alongside artists such as Howlin' Wolf, in the late-1960s.
 Profound influence on rock & roll and rock artists.
 Known for songs such as Hoochie Coochie Man, I Just Want To Make Love To You, Forty Days And Forty Nights, Got My Mojo Working and I'm Ready.
-Has worked with Little Walter, Willie Dixon, Big Joe Williams, Otis Spann, Bo Diddley, Carey Bell, Pinetop Perkins, Mick Jagger, Johnny Winter, and others ~ Morganfield passed away in 1983
+Has worked with Little Walter, Willie Dixon, Big Joe Williams, Otis Spann, Bo Diddley, Carey Bell, Pinetop Perkins, Mick Jagger, and Johnny Winter ~ Morganfield passed away in 1983

 April 4, 1904 ~ Jazz pianist Arne Hulphers born in Trollhattan, Sweden ~ Active from mid-1920s onwards.
 Founded own ensemble in 1934, which became one of Sweden's most important dance bands.
 It included at times, Miff Gorling, Zilas Gorling, and Thore Jederby.
 Married to Zarah Leander from 1956 until his death ~ Hülphers passed away in 1978